 Either: Do you want to know from me, or what do you think these might be?

 I want to bring one or two things to your attention.
 One or two areas of your behaviour that are no longer acceptable to me, or in our team.

 - What do you think I might be referring to?

 - How about I let you know what these are, and then you respond?

-Be conscious with these crucial conversations, you are building a relationship:
+Be conscious of these crucial conversations, you are building a relationship:

-The process from there will be different in each situation depending on the recipient’s response.
-By thinking ahead and taking these first steps, you will be improving performance for your business and your team, and quite likely building better and stronger relationships.
+The process from there will be different in each situation, depending on the recipient’s response.
+By thinking ahead and taking these first steps, you will be improving the performance of your business and your team, and quite likely building better and stronger relationships.

-To ensure crucial conversations are a natural part of your identity, contact Diana© Diana Jones
+To ensure crucial conversations are a natural part of your identity, contact me.